masaoskari/COMP.SE.140-exercises/docs/EndReport.md

 Only the state changes needs authentication to actually change the state but other endpoints works without it.
 There should be descriptive error messages if some operation fails due to authorization.

 #### Monitoring service
-Monitoring page is available from `86.50.228.123:8098` there you can see the application start time in ISO format and number of requests to applicaiton. `!NOTE`: If you access to browser application depending on your browser the browser is actually making more than one request when you are asking HTML page.
+Monitoring page is available from `86.50.228.123:8098` there you can see the application start time in Finland's time zone (Europe/Helsinki) and number of requests to application.
+Requests to monitoring service are not counted into number of requests (that could be easily added with the ready middleware but there were no requirement for that). `!NOTE`: If you access to browser application depending on your browser the browser is actually making more than one request when you are asking HTML page.
 Authentication to monitoring service is not needed because there was no requirement for that.
 Monitoring page is polling new available data from backend every 2 seconds.

 ### Local testing